KyleAMathews/blog/pages/2017-1-31---introducting-typefaces-easiest-way-to-self-host-fonts/index.md

 creator script as well and this morning published ~825 new typeface packages to NPM.

-INSERT CASE STUDY FOR REACTIFLUX

-(also fix srcset generation so no decimals)

 I'm super excited about this.
 I really enjoy finding [high-leverage ways](/gatsby-open-source-work/) to dramatically improve our various web-dev workflows.
 When something becomes 10x faster or easier, this